≡ Menu

 However…

 When humans get a DNA test and find out they have genes from a part of the world they never knew!
-The color can also an vary from tricolor (black, tan and white) or be any other combo (White and tan, white and black, and black & tan).
+The color can also vary from tricolor (black, tan, and white) or any other combo (White and tan, white and black, and black & tan).

 Also…

-It should be noted that this dog’s energy levels can really vary.
-Some people find their Toy Fox Terrier to be a bit of a lazy pup, most comfortable roaming around home and not much more.
-But, others tend to be hyperactive.
-It’s really just the luck of the draw – and sure, puppy upbringing probably influences the kind of adult dog they grow into.
+It should be noted that this dog’s energy levels can vary.
+Some people find their Toy Fox Terrier a bit of a lazy pup, most comfortable roaming around the home and not much more.
+But others tend to be hyperactive.
+It’s just the luck of the draw – and sure, puppy upbringing probably influences the kind of adult dog they grow into.

 Now if…

-You aren’t 100% sure about the Toy Fox Terriers personality, you could also consider the Italian greyhound or the wire fox terrier.
-Something to think about for sure.
+If you aren’t 100% sure about the Toy Fox Terriers’ personality, you could also consider the Italian greyhound or the wire fox terrier—something to think about for sure.

 Children & Toy Fox Terriers

-Is, children tend to be slightly rough with dogs and the terrier may not take to it well.
-There could be some snapping from the dog, and likewise your child might accidently hurt the pup.
+Most people “assume” that small dogs = are suitable for children.
+While this sounds like it should make sense, it doesn’t always.
+Children tend to be slightly rough with dogs, and the terrier may not handle it well.
+There could be some snapping from the dog; likewise, your child might accidentally hurt the pup.

-Whenever you get a dog, the first thing you should do is make sure that the breeders involved are trustworthy and using best practices so the dog is as healthy as possible.
-Without a good breeder, your pup runs the risk of displaying some genetic problems later.
-Remember though, a good breeder doesn’t totally eliminate the possibility of genetic problems.
+Whenever you get a dog, you first should make sure that the breeders involved are trustworthy and using best practices so the dog is as healthy as possible.
+With a good breeder, your pup can avoid displaying some genetic problems later.
+Remember though, a good breeder doesn’t eliminate the possibility of genetic issues.

 Here are some of the most common:

-• Demodectic Mange: This is a skin disease that is common among street dogs.
-While it’s not exactly certain that this is genetic, the genes do play a role.
+- Demodectic Mange: This skin disease is common among street dogs.
+While it’s not certain that this is genetic, genes play a role.
 This skin disease can lead to painful patches all over the body.
 It’s not good.

-• Legg-Calve-Perthes Disease: A lot of small dog breeds are susceptible to this.
-Sometimes, people think it’s the same as hip dysplasia, but that’s not actually the same.
-This disease happens when there is a major problem in the head of the femur bone: it’s actually died.
+- Legg-Calve-Perthes Disease: Many small dog breeds are susceptible to this.
+Sometimes, people think it’s the same as hip dysplasia, but that’s not the same.
+This disease happens when there is a significant problem in the head of the femur bone: it’s died.

-• Von Willebrand’s Disease (VWD): named after the guy who discovered it, this autosomal recessive genetic disease can be life threatening.
-It is a disease which causes the dog to bleed more than it should if injured.
-Thus, it’s likely that you won’t know your dog has it until an accident occurs.
+- Von Willebrand’s Disease (VWD): named after the guy who discovered it, this autosomal recessive genetic disease can be life-threatening.
+It is a disease that causes the dog to bleed more than it should if injured.
+Thus, you likely won’t know your dog has it until an accident occurs.

-• Patellar Luxation: The patella is the kneecap.
-When a dog has a kneecap that twists or doesn’t face the right direction it’s known as patellar luxation.
-If it is serious, the dog may require surgery.
+- Patellar Luxation: The patella is the kneecap.
+When a dog has a kneecap that twists or doesn’t face the right direction, it’s known as patellar luxation.
+If it is severe, the dog may require surgery.

 And while…